 • Page growth campaigns: $50-100 over 7-14 days

 Boosted posts are not designed for significant budget allocation.
-If you are spending more than $500/month, you should be using Ads Manager.
+If you are spending more than $500/month, you should be using Ads Manager to understand what is good ROI Facebook ads can deliver.

 When to Run Ads